viczinoviev/zwei-hander/README.md

 8 and 9 to rotate through acquired items.
 X to use selected item.

 N or Z to make Link attack with sword.
-## Known issues
-The game lags really hard if reset is used multiple times.

-Player health system is partially implemented.

-Some sprite transitions may not align perfectly with movement direction.

 ## Code Structure
 Game1.cs – Main entry point, handles initialization, loading content, and game loop.